 Turnover Chain via Jasen Vinlove-USA TODAY Sports

-Above all, my weekly capping begins with a few advanced statistics, including Efficiency, Explosiveness, and Havoc.
-The definitions for those categories can be found at Football Outsiders.
-Havoc is a “team’s total tackles for loss, passes defensed and forced fumbles, divided by total plays.”
+Havoc is a team’s total tackles for loss, passes defensed and forced fumbles, divided by total plays.
 If someone needs a visual of Havoc, look no further than Iowa against Ohio State in 2017.